edibotopic/edibotopic-website/content/blog/2023-07-16-dsf-racket.md

 ### Conceptual Aside: Dispersion

 What is dispersion?
-It is a discrete set of particles in a container.
+It is a discrete set of particles in an enclosing container.
 What is dispersed is by definition a multiplicity: there has to be at least two regions of that material that are mutually disconnected from each other.